NextCenturyCorporation/nucleus-data-server/README.md

 The application is built using multiple custom modules:

 * The **server** module contains the core Neon Server code.
+* The **sqladapter** module contains the SQL JDBC datastore adapter that currently supports MySQL and PostgreSQL.
 * The **esadapter** module contains the Elasticsearch REST datastore adapter.
 * The **common** module contains the common adapter and model classes.